 Great Easton has the services to support its continued designation as a Selected Rural Village.
-With 4 out of the 6 key services it has the level of services to become a Rural Centre.
-The Post Office and food store is a joint service.
+With 4 out of the 6 key services and a scheduled daily bus service, it has the level of services equivalent to Rural Centre.
+However it is significantly smaller in size than other Rural Centres and therefore it is considered that it should remain a Selected Rural Village.
 The village has the capacity to accommodate limited growth providing development is sympathetic to the village's numerous heritage assets, contributes to the specific housing needs of the village, improves the mix of housing and contributes to improved public transport.